 In this section we discuss the specifics of collaborative development of deployment models using TOSCA.
-We analyze which TOSCA modeling constructs might require protection and describe how our concepts can be applied to this technology.
+We first start with a basic overview of TOSCA concepts and proceed with an analysis of which modeling constructs in TOSCA might require protection.
+As a next step, we describe how our concepts can be applied to this cloud standard and present a stepwise example demonstrating how collaborative TOSCA development process might look like.